marckong/PIzzaHot/README.md

 Visit the site here: [StrongMindPizza](https://strongmindpizza.vercel.app/).

-Visit the API docs here: [OpenAPI] (https://desolate-inlet-48037.herokuapp.com/api/docs/).
+Visit the API docs here: [OpenAPI](https://desolate-inlet-48037.herokuapp.com/api/docs/).

 ## Technical Summary
 SMPizza offeres two different REST APIs.
 One for the owner, and the other for the chef.